Gender Pay Gap Reporting

 Note 1: A ‘-ve’ result indicates that the results are in favour of female employees.

-Note 3: The results above relating to Bonus Gap relate to bonus information between April 2022-March 2023.
+Note 3: The results above relating to Bonus Gap relate to bonus information at April 2024.

 Scotland and England Employee Numbers